 Engineering at King's – our plans for the future

 As part of the King’s ambition to be among the world’s truly great universities, we are planning to expand our Engineering activity at King’s in both teaching and research.
-These plans are centred on the launch of a new additional undergraduate engineering programmes with a 21st Century perspective.
+These plans are centred on the launch of a new additional undergraduate engineering programme with a 21st Century perspective.
 Currently, we offer undergraduate programmes in Electronic Engineering (and variants) in the Department of Informatics and Biomedical Engineering in the School of Biomedical Engineering & Imaging Sciences, but we plan to launch a new General Engineering programme.

 Our approach to teaching engineering aims to be distinctive, combining both traditional teaching methods with modern, project-based learning, catering for the needs of our students and the industries in which they will work.
 A key focus will be on innovation and entrepreneurship, as well as on ensuring relevance to industry and commerce, and these will be an important part of our students’ experience.
 Our ambition is to provide cohorts of graduates equipped to deal with real world challenges, in traditional industries, in the tech sectors, in business and in government.